quantling/pyndl/doc/source/examples.rst

 ``data``)

-To analyse the data, you need to convert the file into an event file similar to ``lexample.tab`` in our lexical learning example, as currently there is only one word per line and neither is there the column for cues nor for outcomes::
+To analyse the data, you need to convert the file into an event file similar to ``lexample.tab.gz`` in our lexical learning example, as currently there is only one word per line and neither is there the column for cues nor for outcomes::

    hand